 We talk a lot about the role of brainwaves in controlling your mood and the function of your mind.
-We’ve discussed, for example, their role in the frequency following response (FFR), and how they respond to cranial electrotherapy stimulation (CES).
+We’ve discussed, for example, their role in the frequency following response (FFR).
 But we haven’t actually talked about what brainwaves are.

 The Discovery of Brainwaves

 Brainwaves were discovered over 90 years ago by German psychiatrist Hans Berger, who invented electroencephalography (EEG).
 EEG records voltages in the brain.
 Although Berger at first had only very primitive methods of recording (two wires placed under the scalp), he was nonetheless able to detect the rhythmic pattern of brain activity.
 The first wave he named was the alpha wave, although it was known for a long time as “Berger’s wave.”
 Berger also detected that people generated these alpha waves when resting with their eyes closed, but when they opened their eyes, they immediately jumped to higher frequency brain activity, “beta waves.”